Robert Gordon-Canning: British Union of Fascists

 In 1934 Gordon-Canning joined the British Union of Fascists (BUF).
 In October 1936 he was best man at the wedding of Sir Oswald Mosley and Diana Mitford in Germany, becoming the movement's expert on foreign affairs and given the role of 'Director of Overseas Policy'.
 He wrote regularly for fascist publications and developed the BUF slogan "Mind Britain's Business", which was also the title of one of his pamphlets.
 After a personal disagreement with Mosley, he left from the BUF in 1939, joining other fascist groups, including the British People's Party, The Link, and Archibald Ramsay's anti-Semitic group, the Right Club.
 Historian Brian Simpson notes Gordon-Canning prominent amongst those trying to fuse Britain's far–right groups at the outbreak of war.
 He hosted the first of a series of meetings of like minded personalities at his London flat on 19 September 1939.

 Marriage and internment

 Gordon-Canning met Australian-born Hollywood actress Mary Maguire in June 1939.
 Despite the 30-year age difference, they married in August 1939.
 Ironically, Gordon-Canning had previously written disparagingly of the influence and tone of Hollywood films.
 In July 1940, Gordon-Canning was interned under Defence Regulation 18B and was not released until 1943.
 A child, Michael Gordon-Canning, was born of the union in February 1941, but died in infancy.
 Gordon-Canning and Maguire were divorced in November 1944, and Maguire remarried, moving back to the US in an effort to restart her acting career.
+Gordon-Canning remarried Patricia Koring a muse for artist Albert Daniel Rutherston in 1952, and by this marriage had a daughter, Louise Gordon-Canning who subsequently had a son William Gordon-Canning in 1978.